 Most travelers prefer to see the island during the late spring when most of the wildlife is visible and the landscape is green.
 During this part of the year, the sea is also warmer.
 Not only does visiting in late spring allow for a comfortable swimming experience, but the beaches will be less crowded than during the peak summer tourism season.

-Prices at most Paros hotels and villas are also lower during the spring and autumn months, making it a more attractive time to travel for those on a budget.
+Prices at most Paros hotels and villas are also lower during the spring and autumn months, making it a more attractive time to travel for those on a tight travel budget.

 Things To Do On Paros

 There are a number of historical sites, marble quarries, and charming fishing villages to visit on Paros.
-The old port of Naoussa is a popular tourist attraction.
+In particular, the old port of Naoussa is a popular tourist attraction.

 While visiting Paros, you can: